 Find Your Memoir Editor

-Denis Ledoux is the founder, director, and editor-in-chief of The Memoir Network and its predecessor, The Soleil Lifestory Network.
+Denis Ledoux is the founder, director, and editor-in-chief of The Memoir Network with its plethora of memoir-writing help, and its predecessor, The Soleil Lifestory Network.
 He developed the Turning Memories® Workshops, and grounding himself in that experience, wrote the classic Turning Memories Into Memoirs / A Handbook for Writing Lifestories .

 He has worked with thousands of first-time, only-time and experienced writers through his workshops, as a writing editor, coach, and ghostwriter.
 He especially enjoys the challenges of working with writers of all levels of accomplishment to craft insightful and well-written memoir out of personal and family stories.